Page title background

 You'll have access to support groups and other aftercare programs that can help you continue your sober lifestyle.

-Participating in treatment for dual diagnosis can help patients gain control over their lives.
+Participating in treatment for co-occurring disorders can help patients gain control over their lives.
 It’s the best option for becoming sober and prioritizing your health.

-Some of the benefits of co-occurring and dual diagnosis services are:
+Some of the benefits of co-occurring services are:

 • Learning how to cope: Handling potential substance triggers is a coping skill you’ll learn during treatment.
 Staff will provide healthy methods that help you control your urges and prevent relapsing.